-The Guidance Department at Saint John Vianney High School provides a variety of services in the areas of personal, academic, career and college counseling.
-Our comprehensive counseling program includes such highlights as, college planning all four years, academic advising, schedule planning, standardized test preparation, annual parent information meetings and individual student appointments for each grade level.
-Each student will have an assigned counselor by last name that they will work with all four years.
-The guidance staff is here to assist, encourage, challenge and support students as they set goals and make decisions that yield both personal and college-bound benefits.
+The Guidance Department at Saint John Vianney High School provides a variety of services in the areas of personal, academic, career, and college counseling.
+Our comprehensive counseling program includes such highlights as: college planning all four years, academic advising, schedule planning, standardized test preparation, annual parent information meetings, and individual student appointments for each grade level.
+All grade 9 students will work with our freshman counselor and transition to an assigned counselor by last name for the remaining three years.
+The guidance staff is here to assist, encourage, challenge, and support students as they set goals and make decisions that yield both personal and college-bound benefits.
 Above all, the mission of the Guidance Department is to guide all students as they develop the talents and gifts that God has given them.

 Preparation for life beyond SJV

 College admission focuses on academic and extracurricular achievement in grades nine through 12.
 Knowing the importance of this, students are guided beginning in grade nine.
 As freshmen, students are encouraged to set goals, develop study habits, practice time management skills, get involved in clubs, sports, and activities, give back through community service, and begin test preparation with the PSAT 8/9.

 By grade 10, students should be aware of the importance of course selection, academic success, and extracurricular commitment.
 Students will continue to build upon their achievements and are encouraged to take the PSAT and Pre-ACT in preparation for the SAT and ACT that are offered in school to all sophomores and juniors.
 Parents and students will attend a Sophomore College Night to kick off the college planning process.